the-incluseum/anti-oppressive-spaces/definitions.md

 often simultaneous levels.
 We should think of each element or trait of a person as inextricably linked with all of the other elements in order to fully understand one's identity.
 The term was first coined by critical race theorist Kimberlé Williams Crenshaw in the late 1980s.
+Read some of Crenshaw's talk at TEDWomen 2016 [here](http://blog.ted.com/the-urgency-of-intersectionality-kimberle-crenshaw-speaks-at-tedwomen-2016/).

 ## Community
 Often seen as a codeword for talking about people of